colabobio/ebola-predictor/README.md

-##Ebola Prognosis Predictor
+##Ebola Prognosis Prediction Pipeline

-This collection of scripts allows to easily train and evaluate various Machine Learning predictors on a provided dataset where one of the variables is a binary response or output variable we wish to predict using a combination of independent variables.
+This collection of scripts allows to train and evaluate various Machine Learning predictors on a provided dataset in CSV format where one of the variables is a binary response or output  variable we wish to predict using a subset of the remaining variables.

+These scripts are meant to be used in a specific order, effectively defining a "prediction pipeline" that takes a number of inputs (data, variables, ranges) and outputs a trained predictor that can be evaluated with several metrics for model performance.
+This pipeline has been designed to facilitate systematic and reproducible model building.

-Here the pipeline is customized to run on a dataset comprising clinical and laboratory records of Ebola patients.
+The pipeline is customized to run on a dataset comprising of clinical and laboratory records of Ebola Virus Disease (EVD) patients, however it is completely general and can be applied to other dataset with virtually no modifications.

+###Basic concepts

+The pipeline roughly involves three stages: defining training and test sets, fitting the desired predictor using the training set, and evaluating the predictor on the test set.
+The pipeline includes a number of built-in predictors (a Decision Tree and a Neural Network), but  additional predictors can be added to it by following a few coding conventions.

+Because missing values is a typical problem in survey and health data, the pipeline allows to "complete" an incomplete training set by using a variety of methods.
+Some of them are already built into the pipeline, but additional methods can be implemented also by following a number of conventions.

+Let's go over a simple usage case in order to exemplify how all these stages work together.

+**1) Model preparation.** This preliminary stage involves setting up the source data file, the variables to include in the predictor, restricting the data to a specific subset of interest, and a few other adjustments.

+The source dataset must be contained in a standard CSV file where each column holds a separate variable and each row represents a distinct data sample.
+The first row in the data file must contain the names of the variables stored in each column.
+The location of the data file must be indicated in the file _sources.txt_ inside the _data_ folder.
+This location can be relative or absolute.